fraserxu/electron-pdf/README.md

     -o | --output              String - The path of the output PDF

     --browserConfig            String - A valid JSON String that will be parsed into the options passed to electron.BrowserWindow
-    -c | --css                 String - The path to custom CSS -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - default
+    -c | --css                 String - The path to custom CSS (can be specified more than once) -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - default
     -s | --printSelectionOnly  Boolean - Whether to print selection only